paramraghavan/Data-Engineering-and-Analytics-with-AWS/kinesis_streams/kinesisstreams.md

 - Streams are managed service automatially durable and resilient.
 - Kinesis streams(KSs) has producer library and consumer library.
 - shards read from producer at 1 mb/s and write to consumer at 2 mb/s.
 Shard is the basic unit of work in KSs, you can increase the number of shards if the producer rate increases or vice versa.
+- See above figure, producer could be a Amazon EC2 instance, mobile client, on premise servers, iot devices, etc. If volume of data increases in the stream we can increase the number of shards to upscale the stream.
+On the downstream side we have consumers - applications or lambda etc. If it's